Lymphatic Flow

 Photo courtesy of Tata Harper

-Give your face a gentle yet effective daily workout with facial cupping, a centuries-old practice that involves gliding small suction cups over the skin to boost circulation and tone the facial muscles.
-Over time, this noninvasive technique can help promote lymphatic drainage, reduce puffiness and enhance skin elasticity.
+Face cupping, a centuries-old practice that involves gliding small suction cups over the skin can help help boost circulation and tone the facial muscles.
+Over time, this gentle technique can help promote lymphatic drainage, reduce puffiness and enhance skin elasticity.
+And it feels great, too!
 For a friction-free experience, pair the treatment with your favorite facial oil.
 Tata x Lure Facial Cupping Set, $38, tataharperskincare.com